 The Overview and Scrutiny Select Committee noted that the question of suitable transit sites in Surrey continued to be the subject of discussion between Surrey District Councillors and Chief Executives.
 The political leadership of a number of those Surrey districts had changed for the Municipal Year 2019/20.
 It was suggested that in view of these changes to political control, whilst the various Surrey districts would continue to work towards providing transit sites, dealing with illegal encampments might not be a high priority for many of these Councils.
-It was noted that travellers could not be required to meet the cost of clearing up sites that they had occupied and that Councillors should not go onto traveller sites unaccompanied as this was a potentially dangerous course of action and they would not be covered by insurance if they did so.
+It was noted that it would be difficult to recover from travellers the cost of clearing up sites that they had occupied and that Councillors should not go onto traveller sites unaccompanied as this was a potentially dangerous course of action and they would not be covered by the Council's Insurance Policies if they did so.